Goodbye to the Island

-Goodbye to the Island is the fourth studio album by Welsh singer Bonnie Tyler.
-It became her final work with RCA Records after it was released in January 1981.
+Goodbye to the Island is the fourth studio album by Welsh singer Bonnie Tyler, issued in January 1981, her final album for RCA Records.
 Ronnie Scott and Steve Wolfe wrote the majority of songs for the album, and co-produced the record with Hugh Murphy.

 Music critics described the album as "more upbeat" than her previous album Diamond Cut (1979).
 Goodbye to the Island had the weakest sales of all albums Tyler released through RCA, only charting in Norway at number 38.

 Release and promotion

 Goodbye to the Island became Tyler’s final album under RCA Records.
 It was released in January 1981 on vinyl and cassette.
 In 1991, Castle Communications issued the album on CD with an alternate artwork.
 The album was again reissued in 2010 by 7T’s with two bonus tracks.
 Goodbye to the Island featured on the 2019 box set The RCA Years released by Cherry Pop with eight bonus tracks.
 This version of the album was released digitally in the United States and Canada in 2020.